 - Sticky Notes: Leaving a note for someone, including yourself, is a great way to stay organized and keep the lines of communication open.
 Choose a few colors that would represent specific topics and stick to that pattern.
 Just try not to use so many sticky notes that it covers your entire computer screen or wall.

 A few more practical items that you should keep within reach are things like a phone charger or extra battery, extension cords, bottles of water, and nutritious snacks.
 Just remember breathe and take care of yourself and your team.
 Also, it helps to partner with a benefit consultant that has some experience with planning and implementing open enrollments.
-Their expertise will give you insights and tools that will get you through your open enrollment with significantly less stress.
+Their expertise will give you insights and tools to add to this survival guide that will get you through your open enrollment with significantly less stress.